espena/wp-csp-core-patches/README.md

 ---
 **NOTE**

-I know. *Don't Hack WordPress' Core* -- although that's exactly what these patches does.
+I know. *Don't Hack Wordpress' Core* -- although that's exactly what these patches does.
 There's a couple of reasons why.
 First and foremost, the patches do not change anything substantial in the code.
-I merely appends an extra, static attribute to `<script>` and `<style>` tags.
-An update or reinstall of WordPress will revert the patches, which is fine.
-Then you will either have to run the apply script atain, or bail out and allow `unsafe-inline` in our CSP header.
-I could have vritten a plugin that would probably do the same thing, but it would probably be pretty cumbersome to identify all the PHP hooks and filters to apply in order to catch the relevant parts of the output.
+It merely appends an extra, static attribute to inline `<script>` and `<style>` tags.
+An update or reinstall of WordPress will revert the patches, which is no big deal.
+Then you will have to run the apply script again, or bail out and allow `unsafe-inline` in your CSP header.

 ---